hamptonmoore/eleventy-blog/posts/shrinking-this-sites-docker-image.md

 RUN cp /app/_site/ /usr/share/nginx/html/ -r
 EXPOSE 80
 ```
-This build was segmented into two portions, at first it just copied the package.json and run npm install.
-This means that assuming that the package.json file did not change at all then after the first docker build it would cache the node_modules so that it did not have to install on each build.
+This build was segmented into two portions, at first it just copied the package.json and ran npm install.
+This means that assuming that the package.json file did not change at all then after the first docker build it would cache the node_modules so that it did not have to npm install on each build.
 This shrunk the docker image down to 329MB, which was a little better, but still heavily bloated.
-After poking around in the docker image I saw the issue, I was keeping the /app folder even though it was not being used anymore.
+After poking around in the docker image I saw the issue, I was keeping the /app folder even though it was not being used after the _site folder was copied to the nginx serve directory.

 ```
 FROM nginx:1.17.10-alpine as npmpackages